rbsingh13/Plastic-Bag-Pop-sounds/README.md

 # Plastic-Bag-Pop-sounds
 This database is a collection of audio clips that can be used to train a Neural Network for gun shot like audio events.
 The audio clips contained in this database is a collection of plastic bag pop sounds in different environments at different distances from different microphones.

-Please cite the article from which this database was created for in order to train a gunshot like audio event Neural Network.
+Please cite the article from which this database was created for, in order to train a gunshot like audio event Neural Network.

 The main article can be found here: https://www.mdpi.com/1424-8220/21/21/7320